-When you decide to move from one state to another, one factor that should be taken into consideration is what type of taxes you will be charged in your new state of residence.
-This will be particularly important for retirees since many are on fixed incomes and unanticipated taxes can wreak havoc on their retirement lifestyle.
+When relocating from one state to another, it's vital to consider the new taxation rates you'll encounter in your new state of residence.
+This is particularly important for retirees, since many are on fixed incomes and unanticipated taxes can radically impair one's retirement lifestyle.

-NOTE: This chart shows which state governments collect these types of taxes; while some state governments may not collect a certain type of tax, local governments at the county or city level may collect one even if the state does not.
+The chart below shows which states currently collect state individual income taxes, state sales taxes, state estate taxes, state inheritance taxes, and/or state gift taxes.
+Note that local governments at the county or city level may collect one even if the state does not.

 |State||Individual Income Tax||Sales Tax||Estate Tax||Inheritance Tax||Gift Tax|